Lockbolts With Pintails

 Lock Bolts | Lock Bolt Fasteners with Pintails - Bay Supply Fasteners, Rivets, Tool Parts

 Unlike pintail-less lockbolts, lock bolts with pintails have a break point on the pin that separates upon the completion of the installation sequence.
-This spent pintail section either falls to the floor or is collected in a containment process if such a process is included within the installation tooling system.
+The spent pintail section either falls to the floor or is collected in a containment process if such a process is included within the installation tooling system.

 Lockbolt breakpoints are typically defined by a section on the lockbolt pin that has a reduced diameter to ensure a consistent break point.
 However, there are multi-grip lockbolts that are designed to avail multiple breakpoints for varied application thicknesses.